Quick Answer

 Choosing a mount rated too close to your display's weight.
 If your display weighs 30 lbs, don't buy a mount rated for 33 lbs.
 Go 1.5x to 2x over your display weight for a comfortable safety margin.

 Forgetting about content management access.
+Your display needs to connect to a media player or content management system somehow.
 Before finalizing your mount choice, plan how you'll get an HDMI cable, network cable, or USB drive to the back of the display once it's mounted.

 Skipping the back cover.
 The front of your display faces your customers outside.
 The back faces your customers inside.
 Both sides need to look professional.